IBS (IRRITABLE BOWEL SYNDROME)

 IBS is a particularly difficult disease for traditional medicine, because there aren’t any abnormalities in the structure of the colon itself, so test results come back normal.
 IBS is the most common cause of referrals to gastroenterologists in the US, but there is very limited data for the efficacy of any particular pharmaceutical.

 Sometimes symptoms that suggest IBS require further testing, and sometimes a diagnosis can be made clinically and treatment can begin immediately.
-I have seen IBS patients improve dramatically with homeopathy, enzymes, some simple diet and lifestyle adjustments, and stress management techniques.

 The bottom line – the cause and the symptoms vary depending on the patient.
 Your best treatment will be specific to you!